Dwolla/dwolla-v2-ruby/README.md

 belong to an application include: `webhook-subscriptions`, `events`, and `webhooks`.
 Application tokens can be created using the [`client_credentials`][client_credentials] OAuth grant type:

+**Note:** If an application has the `ManageCustomers` scope enabled, it can also be used to access the API for White Label Customer related endpoints.
+Keep in mind, the application must belong to same Dwolla account that will be used when creating and managing White Label Customers in the API.

 [client_credentials]: https://tools.ietf.org/html/rfc6749#section-4.4

 ```ruby